Bundle theory: Objections

-D. Hume used the term "bundle" in this sense, also referring to the personal identity, in his main work: "I may venture to affirm of the rest of mankind, that they are nothing but a bundle or collection of different perceptions, which succeed each other with inconceivable rapidity, and are in a perpetual flux and movement".
+Hume used the term "bundle" in this sense, also referring to the personal identity, in his main work: "I may venture to affirm of the rest of mankind, that they are nothing but a bundle or collection of different perceptions, which succeed each other with inconceivable rapidity, and are in a perpetual flux and movement".

 Critics question how bundle theory accounts for the properties' compresence (the togetherness relation between those properties) without an underlying substance.
 Critics also question how any two given properties are determined to be properties of the same object if there is no substance in which they both inhere.
+This argument is done away with if one considers spatio-temporal location to be a property as well.

 Traditional bundle theory explains the compresence of properties by defining an object as a collection of properties bound together.
 Thus, different combinations of properties and relations produce different objects.
 Redness and juiciness, for example, may be found together on top of the table because they are part of a bundle of properties located on the table, one of which is the "looks like an apple" property.

 By contrast, substance theory explains the compresence of properties by asserting that the properties are found together because it is the substance that has those properties.
 In substance theory, a substance is the thing in which properties inhere.
 For example, redness and juiciness are found on top of the table because redness and juiciness inhere in an apple, making the apple red and juicy.

 The bundle theory of substance explains compresence.
 Specifically, it maintains that properties' compresence itself engenders a substance.
 Thus, it determines substancehood empirically by the togetherness of properties rather than by a bare particular or by any other non-empirical underlying strata.
 The bundle theory of substance thus rejects the substance theories of Aristotle, Descartes, Leibniz, and more recently, J. P. Moreland, Jia Hou, Joseph Bridgman, Quentin Smith, and others.